PURITY, HOLINESS, AND RIGHTEOUSNESS

 Matt 5:27-28: You have heard that it was said, “Do not commit adultery.”
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.

 In Matt 5:27-30, Jesus affirmed God’s law of purity, and then explained that the intent of this law was to reveal the sanctity of sex and the sinfulness of the human heart.
 God created sex, and God protects sex.
 He has the authority to regulate it and to punish those who rebel against His laws.
 Sexual impurity begins in the desires of the heart.
-Again, Jesus is not saying that lustful desires are identical to lustful deeds, and therefore a person might just as well go ahead and commit adultery.
+Again, Jesus is not saying that lustful desires are identical to lustful deeds, and therefore a person having already sinned in lustful desires might just as well go ahead and commit the physical act of adultery.
 The desire and the deed are not identical, but, spiritually speaking, they are equivalent.
 The “look” that Jesus mentioned was not a casual glance, but a constant stare with the purpose of lusting.
-It is possible for a man to glance at a beautiful woman and know that she is beautiful, but not lust after her.
+It is certainly possible for a man to glance at a beautiful woman and know that she is beautiful, but not lust after her.
 The man Jesus described looked at the woman for the purpose of feeding his inner sensual appetites as a substitute for the act.
 It was not accidental; it was planned.

 Our Saviour in these verses explains the seventh commandment.
 It is probable that the Pharisees had explained this commandment, as they had the sixth, as extending only to the external act; and that they regarded evil thoughts and a wanton imagination as of little consequence, or as not forbidden by the Law.
 Our Saviour assures them that the commandment did not regard the external act merely, but the secrets of the heart, and the movements of the eye.
 He declares that they who indulge a wanton desire, that they who look on a woman to increase their lust, have already, in the sight of God, violated the commandment, and committed adultery in the heart.
 Such was the guilt of David, whose deep and awful crime fully shows the danger of indulging in evil desires, and in the rovings of a wanton eye.
 So exceeding strict and broad is the Law of God!
 And so heinous in His sight are thoughts and feelings which may be forever concealed from the world!